market report header.jpg

 SUGAR

 The sugar market is mixed.
-According to the January World Agricultural Supply and Demand Estimates report, the 2024/25 sugar ratio was increased from the prior month.
-Beginning stocks of beet sugar and imports are being reported.
+According to the March World Agricultural Supply and Demand Estimates report, the 2024/25 US sugar supply was decreased from the prior month.
+Decreased imports are offsetting the increases in cane sugar production.

-Cane sugar production in the U.S. is unchanged from last month as Florida and Louisiana did not report any changes to output.
+Cane sugar production in the U.S. is down from last month as the reduction in Florida outweighs the Louisiana increases.

-Beet sugar production is raised but is lower than forecasted.
-Beet Sucrose Recovery has increased due to higher yields than previously forecasted.
+Beet sugar production is raised and could reach a new record level if all indicators stay at the current level.
+Beet Sucrose Recovery has been increased meaning a higher possible yield than previously forecasted.

 WHEAT